 If you need help accessing the library, or would like more information about access, please contact us and we will be very happy to offer you assistance.

 Unfortunately with Covid-19 safety procedures in place, we’re not currently able to offer teas and coffees.

 Organising a group visit

 The library is a unique, welcoming space with a learning programme, a lending library, an archive and museum store, and exhibition spaces.
-We are happy to welcome visiting groups from anywhere in Scotland by prior arrangement, when we can show you around and tell you about our history and our plans for the future.
+We are happy to welcome visiting groups from anywhere in Scotland by prior arrangement (subject to Covid-19 restrictions), when we can show you around and tell you about our history and our plans for the future.
 It is essential to book group visits in advance.
 To make arrangements for a group visit and tour, please contact us.

 If it is difficult for your group to travel to Glasgow, we can also visit you as part of our national lifelong learning programme.